 A cost-based tuition fee schedule is used to fund day to day school operations.
 This is supplemented by an energetic fundraising program.

-Currently, tuition is set at $7,800/year with additional enrollment (registration and academic materials) fees.
+Currently, tuition is set at $7,500/year with additional enrollment (registration and academic materials) fees.
 Complete details can be found on the Tuition/Fees/Aid page.

-An independent needs analysis program (FACTS Grant and Aid) is used to help determine if a student may qualify for financial assistance.
+An independent needs analysis program (Smart Aid) is used to help determine if a student may qualify for financial assistance.
 Within the limits of our funding, we try to make a Catholic high school education available to all who desire this opportunity.
 Financing options are also available from Your Tuition Solution.

 Our college prep program includes:

-a full-time college counselor who provides personal assistance for college applications and securing scholarships
+a college admissions advisor who provides personal assistance for college applications and securing scholarships

 freshmen, sophomores, and juniors take the PSAT in the fall during the school day